Winnie1996/web-Sprint-Challenge-User-Interface-and-Git/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
-I would describe it as HTML with meaning.
-Using <H2> for headers or <P> for paragraphs add life to what you're coding.
-Non semantics like <div> are boring.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
-First difference is that display:block doesn't have line breaks while display:inline does, meaning they can sit side-by-side.
-Second is inline-block: margins/paddings are respected but display:inline are not.

 3. What are the 4 areas of the box model?
-The four are content edge, padding edge, border edge, and margin edge.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
-Cross Axis

 5. Explain why git is valuable to a team of developers.
-Git is valuable because a team can come together to share the code they each have done and can compare with one another on what they did and how they did it.
-It keeps things organized and well maintained by adding in updates and comments that others can look at and examine.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up

-- [X] Create a forked copy of this project.
+- [ ] Create a forked copy of this project.
-- [X] Add your Team Lead as collaborator on Github.
+- [ ] Add your Team Lead as collaborator on Github.
-- [X] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [X] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [X] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
+- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [X] Push commits: git push -u origin `<firstName-lastName>`.
+- [ ] Push commits: git push -u origin `<firstName-lastName>`.

 Follow these steps for completing your project.

-- [X] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
+- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
-- [X] Add your Team Lead as a reviewer on the pull-request
+- [ ] Add your Team Lead as a reviewer on the pull-request
-- [X] Your Team Lead will count the project as complete by merging the branch back into master.
+- [ ] Your Team Lead will count the project as complete by merging the branch back into master.